kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 As with HTML, each mxWeb tag macro takes the same parameters:
 * an optional map of DOM attributes;
-* an optional map of custom application properties; and
+* unique to mxWeb, an optional map of custom application properties; and
 * any number of child elements.

 The sharp-eyed reader has spotted an unlikely HTML tag, `mxtodo-credits`.
 Here is the code for that: